SIIA-EAFIT/emotion-recognition/README.md

 # emotion-recognition
-An app to recognize the emotion of your face
+An app to recognize the emotion of your (anyone's) face